Shorelines Arts Festival

 EXHIBITIONS IN THE IRISH WORKHOUSE CENTRE

-In the Gallery at the Workhouse, in the Double Gallery, we will show the work of our seven invited artists,
+In the Gallery at the Workhouse, in the Double Gallery, we will show the work of six of our invited artists,

 Local artists will be welcome to display their work in the Long Gallery.